rtCamp/blank-theme/README.md

 Last Synced with underscore theme : Dec 12, 2015

-What more does it have more?
+What more does it have?
 ---------------

 1) WordPress Customizer is already setup with some basic customizer settings.